alex-oleshkevich/starsessions/README.md

 ]
 ```

-> Note, this makes session cookies available for subdomains too.
+> Note: setting `cookie_domain` makes the cookie available to subdomains as well (e.g. `app.example.com`).
-> For example, when you set `cookie_domain=example.com` then session cookie will be available on subdomains
-> like `app.example.com`.

 ### Session-only cookies

-If you want the session cookie to be automatically removed from the browser when the tab closes set `lifetime` to `0`.
+Set `lifetime=0` to create a session-only cookie that the browser removes when closed.

-> Note, this depends on browser implementation!
+> Note: this depends on browser implementation.

 ```python
 from starlette.middleware import Middleware